seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **ACHILLES**
 What, am I poor of late?
 Here is Ulysses;
 I'll interrupt his reading.
-How now Ulysses!...
+How now Ulysses! ...

 **ULYSSES**
 ...
 Now, great Thetis' son!

 **ACHILLES**
-What are you reading?...
+What are you reading? ...

 **ULYSSES**
 ...
 A strange fellow here